Like the shadow of the blind,

 who carried her.

 She didn’t know if her daughter understood all the words,

 She didn’t know if her daughter would remember

-all those early trips to the park & the beach
+all those trips to the pool & the beach

 & every other space that screamed barefoot fun,